 SQL Server 2017 Reporting Services can host data for advanced BI reporting on almost any device

-Progent has almost two decades of experience deploying, tuning, managing, and troubleshooting SQL Server solutions for businesses of all sizes and has provided software development and project management services for a broad range of SQL Server applications.
+Progent has more than two decades of experience deploying, tuning, managing, and troubleshooting SQL Server solutions for businesses of all sizes and has provided software development and project management services for a broad range of SQL Server applications.
 Progent's Microsoft-certified SQL Server experts can help you assess the business benefit of upgrading to SQL Server 2017 and can help you plan and carry out an efficient migration of your databases and applications to any network model including on-premises, cloud-based, or hybrid.
 (See SQL Server 2017 Deployment Options.)
+If you currently run SQL Server 2017 and are considering an upgrade to SQL Server 2019, Progent can provide end-to-end SQL Server 2019 migration consulting services.

 Progent's consultants can provide online or onsite expertise and offer services ranging from as-needed design review or troubleshooting to comprehensive project management and co-management to make sure your SQL Server 2017 initiative is successfully completed on time and within budget.
 Progent also offers the expertise of certified cybersecurity consultants, disaster recovery planners, and DBA professionals to make sure your SQL Server 2017 ecosystem is secure, compliant, protected, and efficient.